 Will ensure you can ring up and get some help wherever you are, whatever bike you’re on.

 This type of policy is likely to set you back more than vehicle cover.
-Unless you spend a lot of time on other people’s bikes, or have more than one of your own, this isn’t the cheapest option.
+So unless you spend a lot of time on other people’s bikes or have more than one of your own, this isn’t the cheapest option.

 Vehicle cover also means the vehicle is covered if you’re not the one riding it – so if you lend it to a mate for the weekend and they run into trouble, it will still get picked up.